silecs/moodle-gitplugins/README.md

 You can then launch `php gitplugins.php` with one of the options:

+* `--gen-config` generates a sample gitplugins.conf file
 * `--check` checks the consistency of 'gitplugins.conf'
 * `--diag` displays a diagnostic of all declared plugins
 * `--status` launches a `git status` on each declared plugin
 * `--install` installs all plugins that are not already present (`git clone`)
 * `--upgrade` upgrades all plugins already installed (`git fetch` + `git checkout`)
 * `--cleanup` "removes" all plugins in an inconsistent state (by **renaming** them, so restoration is possible)
+* `--gen-exclude` generates a chunk of lines to insert in your .git/info/exclude file

 "Cleaned" repositories are renamed to `<orig-name>.back-<timestamp>`, so you can easily find and restore them if needed.